Ajax midfielder Nouri out of danger after collapsing on pitch

-AMSTERDAM Ajax Amsterdam midfielder Abdelhak Nouri is out of danger but "kept asleep" in hospital after collapsing during a pre-season friendly against Werder Bremen in Austria, his club said on Sunday.
+AMSTERDAM (Reuters) - Ajax Amsterdam midfielder Abdelhak Nouri is out of danger but "kept asleep" in hospital after collapsing during a pre-season friendly against Werder Bremen in Austria, his club said on Sunday.

 The 20-year-old required medical attention on the pitch on Saturday before being airlifted to hospital.